 |Arithmetic||Not-a-number (NaN) error||treated as zero value|

-Most of the time, people misunderstand the difference between Undefined vs Null.
-If the distinction between Undefined vs Null remains unclear, it can lead to issues in certain test cases.
+Most of the time, people must understand the difference between Undefined vs Null.
+If the distinction between Undefined vs Null remains unclear, it can lead to specific test case issues.

-A variable can be said to be “undefined” if it is declared but no value has been given to it.
-On the other hand, “null” is a value that can be assigned to a variable and represent “no value”.
+A variable can be “undefined” if it is declared, but no value has been given to it.
+On the other hand, “null” is a value assigned to a variable and represents “no value.”
 Therefore “undefined” is a variable type, where “null” is an object value.

 type of undefined // undefined

 null == undefined //true